 Underwriters Number of Shares

-Friedman, Billings, Ramsey & Co., Inc.
+Friedman, Billings, Ramsey & Co., Inc. 875,000

 CIBC World Markets Corp.
+840,000

-RBC Capital Markets Corporation
+RBC Capital Markets Corporation 840,000

 Cantor Fitzgerald & Co.
+280,000

-Lazard Capital Markets LLC
+Lazard Capital Markets LLC 280,000

 Oppenheimer & Co.
-Inc.
+Inc. 280,000

-Stifel, Nicolaus & Company, Incorporated
+Stifel, Nicolaus & Company, Incorporated 105,000

-Total
+Total 3,500,000

 The underwriting agreement provides that the underwriters' obligations to purchase our common stock are subject to approval of legal matters by counsel and the satisfaction of other conditions.
 These conditions include, among others, the continued accuracy of representations and warranties made by us in the underwriting agreement, delivery of legal opinions from Gibson, Dunn & Crutcher LLP and the absence of material adverse changes in our assets, business or prospects after the date of this prospectus.
-The underwriters are obligated to purchase all of the shares (other than those covered by the over-allotment option described below) if they purchase any shares.
+The underwriters are obligated to purchase all of the shares (other than those covered by the overallotment option described below) if they purchase any shares.

-The representatives have advised us that the underwriters propose to offer the common stock directly to the public at the public offering price presented on the cover page of this prospectus and to selected dealers, who may include the underwriters, at the public offering price less a selling concession not in excess of \$ per share.
-The underwriters may allow, and the selected dealers may reallow, a concession not in excess of \$ per share to brokers and dealers.
+The representatives have advised us that the underwriters propose to offer the common stock directly to the public at the public offering price presented on the cover page of this prospectus and to selected dealers, who may include the underwriters, at the public offering price less a selling concession not in excess of \$0.57 per share.
 After the offering, the underwriters may change the offering price and other selling terms.